Ditch the click... Record as a band!

 Things you need to know

-• A 20% deposit must be made at time of booking, refundable up to one calendar month prior to your session.
+• A 20% deposit must be made at time of booking.
+Deposits are non-refundable.

 • Please have the means to pay the outstanding amount on the day of your session.